shiv-iyer/Project-2-FrontEnd/README.md

 ---

 ## Deployment

+### Front-End
-The web application is hosted on and was deployed through [Netlify](https://www.netlify.com/).
+The web application is hosted on and was deployed through [Netlify](https://www.netlify.com/), directly from this GitHub repository.

+### Back-End
+The Express server is hosted on and was deployed through [Render](https://render.com/), directly from the main branch of [this GitHub repository](https://github.com/shiv-iyer/Project-2-BackEnd).

 ---

 ## Credits and Acknowledgment

-### Data
-- [FourSquare API](https://foursquare.com/) — Used for all location data (lat/long coordinates, names, addresses)
-- [RandomDog API](https://random.dog/woof.json) — Used for retrieving random dog images

 ### Icons

 - [FlatIcon](https://www.flaticon.com/) — Used for map marker icons on the website
-- [FontAwesome](https://fontawesome.com/icons) - Used for inline button icons on the website

-#### Custom Fonts from Google Fonts
+### Custom Fonts from Google Fonts

 - [Play](https://fonts.google.com/specimen/Play)
 - [Roboto Condensed](https://fonts.google.com/specimen/Roboto+Condensed)